-Another C++ library, LEDA, the Library of Efficient Data Types and Algorithms [NM90], was designed having mostly object-orientation and ease-of-use in mind.
+Other than the STL, the C++ Library of Efficient Data Types and Algorithms (LEDA) [NM90] was designed having mostly ease-of-use rather than genericity in mind.
 The resulting short-comings in terms of interfacing with user-defined data structures are investigated in [Küh96].
 This has led to the implementation of a LEDA extension package for graph iterators [NW96].

-A recent report about the design of CGAL, the Computational Geometry Algorithms Library, includes a section about the pros and cons of generic versus object-orientated programming [FGK +98].
+A recent report about the design of CGAL, the Computational Geometry Algorithms Library [Ove96], also a C++ library, includes a section about the pros and cons of generic versus object-oriented programming [FGK+98].

-This paper is structured as follows.
-In Section 2, we describe our example algorithm for the rectangleintersection problem.
-In Section 3, we present a naive interface for this algorithm, investigate its disadvantages and modify it step-by-step to a generic and thus flexible interface.
-Finally, in Section 4, we compare the implementations of the naive and the most flexible interface of the previous section.
+This chapter is structured as follows.
+In Section 6.1, we describe our example algorithm for the rectangle-intersection problem.
+In Section 6.2, we present a naive interface for this algorithm, investigate its disadvantages and modify it step-by-step to a generic and thus flexible interface.
+Finally, in Section 6.3, we compare the implementations of the naive and the most flexible interface of the previous section.